hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 * [mfpdev-cli](https://www.npmjs.com/package/mfpdev-cli)
 * A sample App and [MFP Adapter](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/)
 * [GitHub](http://github.com/) Account
-* **Optional:** [Bitbar](https://bitbar.com/testing/) instance and Bitbar API Key (You may make use of any service as per your requirements).
+* **Optional:** [Bitbar](https://bitbar.com/testing/) instance and Bitbar API Key (You can use of any service as per your requirements).

 ## Creating Continuous Delivery Service and Toolchain
 {: #creating-continuous-delivery-service-and-toolchain }

 * Search for "Continuous Delivery" the {{ site.data.keyword.cloud_notm }} Catalog (or [click here](https://cloud.ibm.com/catalog/services/continuous-delivery)).
-* Create the service by providing service name, region, etc.
+* Create the service by providing service name, region, and so on.

-    In the following example we have used the service name as "MFP App/Adapter delivery Test", region/location as "London" and resource group as "Default".
+    In the following example, we use the service name as "MFP App/Adapter delivery Test", region/location as "London" and resource group as "Default".

     ![configuring_continuous_delivery_service](images/p01_configuring_continuous_delivery_service.png)

 * From the {{ site.data.keyword.jazzhub_title }}
- section in the hamburger menu  on the left corner; create a toolchain and search for “Build your own toolchain” to create a toolchain from scratch.
+ section in the hamburger menu  on the left, create a toolchain and search for “Build your own toolchain” to create a toolchain from scratch.

     ![search_build_your_own_toolchain](images/p02_search_build_your_own_toolchain.png)

-* Provide the toolchain name, region, etc. to configure.
+* Provide the toolchain name, region, and so on, to configure.

 ## Integrating GitHub with the toolchain for version control and pipeline trigger
 {: #integrating-github-with-the-toolchain}

 * In the toolchain overview from the left menu.
 Click **Add a Tool** and search for GitHub.
-* Configure GitHub tool for **GitHub server address**, **repository type** and **repository URL**.
+* Configure GitHub tool for **GitHub server address**, **repository type**, and **repository URL**.
 * You can create a new repository, fork, clone or use an existing repository.

-    In the following example we have used GitHub server as "[https://github.com](http://github.com/)", repository type as "Existing" and Repository URL as "https://github.com/sagar20896/mfp-devops-20181210030116092".
+    In the following example we use GitHub server as "[https://github.com](http://github.com/)", repository type as "Existing" and Repository URL as "https://github.com/sagar20896/mfp-devops-20181210030116092".

     ![configuring_toolchain](images/p03_configuring_toolchain.png)